22 of the Toughest Interview Questions and Answers

 Through this question, your employer wants to understand if you are someone who has the capability to consistently learn from your superiors.
 Having reasonable expectations from your supervisor is a sign of ambition and curiosity.

-Example - “I look forward to work under someone who can push me towards my full potential and provide me with constructive feedback that can help me identify my flaws and correct them.”
+Example - “I look forward to working under someone who can push me towards my full potential and provide me with constructive feedback that can help me identify my flaws and correct them.”

 10) Tell me something you would have done differently at work.